-Dr. Helana Darwin is an author, MeToo activist, and research consultant.
+Beyond user research, Dr. Darwin is an oft-cited scholar of culture and social inequality.
 Her past research included subject areas including craft beer culture, religious culture, the Body Positive Movement, and the gender binary system.
 She has utilized a range of digital methods including virtual ethnography, blog discourse analysis, and online comment sentiment analysis, in addition to traditional methods such as in-depth interviews and survey research.

 Her most recent book is available for purchase here.
 Redoing Gender: How Nonbinary Gender Contributes toward Social Change illuminates the everyday labor that gender nonbinary people perform in order to achieve social recognition.
 In keeping with the famous “doing gender” sociological model, Dr. Darwin analyzes these process at the intrapersonal, interpersonal, and institutional levels, through in-depth interviews with 47 nonbinary people.